rclone/rclone/MANUAL.md

 ### Cleanup

 If you run `rclone cleanup s3:bucket` then it will remove all pending multipart uploads older than 24 hours.
-You can use the `-i` flag to see exactly what it will do.
+You can use the `--interactive`/`i` or `--dry-run` flag to see exactly what it will do.
 If you want more control over the expiry date then run `rclone backend cleanup s3:bucket -o max-age=1h` to expire all uploads older than one hour.
 You can use `rclone backend list-multipart-uploads s3:bucket` to see the pending multipart uploads.